Loading...

 expression has no result value.

-statements that would go out of scope due to the control transfer are executed after evaluating result, but before returning it to the caller.
+Any that would go out of scope due to the control transfer are executed before stopping the loop.

 It is a semantic error for a next